adunning/dissertation/07-works.md

 ### *De rebus creatis in specie* {.unnumbered}

 Leland lists this work from the Augustinian Canons at Guisborough, *c.*1536–40 [@webber:1998libraries, A11.1].
+Unidentified.

 ### *De uirtutibus* {.unnumbered}